 Halloween at Woodlands Family Theme Park, Devon

-There’s plenty of Halloween family fun going on in South Devon this autumn half term (22 to 30 October 2016).
+There’s plenty of Halloween family fun going on in South Devon this autumn half term.
 The local tourism bods have put together a long list of activities to keep kids and parents entertained during the holidays so check it out if you’re in the area and in need of inspiration.
-We were invited along to preview one of the recommendations: Marty’s Monster Manor at Woodlands Theme Park between Totnes and Dartmouth.
+In 2016 we were invited along to preview one of the recommendations: Marty’s Monster Manor at Woodlands Theme Park between Totnes and Dartmouth.

 Halloween at Woodlands

-The finishing touches were being applied to Woodland’s interactive Halloween house when I popped along with my two little witches last week.
+The finishing touches were being applied to Woodland’s interactive Halloween house when I popped along with my two little witches.

 Sadly three year old Tin Box Tot decided to sit out our guided tour of Marty’s Monster Manor.
 But Tin Box Baby braved it with me and wasn’t phased at all by the dimmed lights and spooky music as we wandered through Marty’s kitchen, living room and bedroom.
 I won’t give away too much about the goulish surprises along the way but there’s so much detail in every room.
 Sadly my camera wasn’t quite up to taking photos in the low light but we did get a picture with Marty at the end.